Leon99/Monyk/README.md

 ### Configuration

+Configuration can be done using any of the following methods (in order of priority, starting with the highest):
+1. command line parameters;
+2. environment variables;
-Configuration can be done either via environment variables or using `appsettings.<environment>.yml`, when `<environment>` can be specified using `ASPNETCORE_ENVIRONMENT` environment variable.
-Check `appsettings.yml` for the reference.
+3. using `appsettings.<environment>.yml`, when `<environment>` can be specified using `ASPNETCORE_ENVIRONMENT` environment variable.

+Check `appsettings.yml` for the reference on available settings.

 When configuring using environment variables, `__` can be used as a delimiter in hierarchical keys.
 Example:
 ```yaml